andersx/pybel-tools/README.rst

     $ python3 -m pybel_tools io upload -p /path/to/my_network.gpickle

+More examples of getting data into the cache can be found `here <http://pybel-tools.readthedocs.io/en/latest/cookbook.html#getting-data-in-to-the-cache>`_.

 Web Services
 ------------
 PyBEL Tools deploys a Flask web application that allows you to interact with your networks and apply filters/algorithms.